maniospas/Tensorless/README.md

 # Tensorless

-*Make the CPU behave like a GPU.*
+*Make the CPU behave like a GPU for quantized data.*

 **Author:** Emmanouil (Manios) Krasanakis<br>
+**Language:** C++<br>
 **License:** Apache 2.0

-:warning: The following compilation parameters need to be provided: `-O2 -fopenmp` and, if `Float8` or its derivative types are used, `-finline-limit=400` or larger.
+:warning: Mandatory compilation parameters: `-O2 -fopenmp` and, if `Float8` or its derivative types are used, `-finline-limit=400` or larger.

 ## :fire: CPU vectorization

 - No tensors under-the-hood: 6x 128bit numbers store 128x 6bit numbers.
-- No SIMD-specific programming: get parallelization everwhere.
+- Process a large number of numbers in the CPU without costly memory transfers.
 - Ready-to-use neural components.
 - Copy-paste header installation.

 ## :rocket: Quickstart

-Compile with the O2 or O3 flag for fast execution.

 ```cpp
 #include "tensorless/types/all.h"